emmercm/igir/docs/input/dats.md

     If you have the option to download "parent/clone" or "P/C" versions of DATs, you should always choose those.

-## Aren't DATs primarily for MAME?

-That's where DATs started.
-The [Logiqx XML](http://www.logiqx.com/DatFAQs/) DAT format can include information in [clrmamepro](https://mamedev.emulab.it/clrmamepro/) or [Romcenter](http://www.romcenter.com/) formats on how to handle MAME-specific settings such as [merging](https://docs.mamedev.org/usingmame/aboutromsets.html#parents-clones-splitting-and-merging) (non-merged vs. merged vs. split) and packing (zip vs. not). `igir` doesn't use any of this information, but it helps paint a picture of why DATs are structured the way they are.

-These days, depending on what type of emulation you're interested in, non-MAME DATs such as No-Intro's may be more common than MAME DATs.
-See the [DAT groups](#dat-groups) section above for some of the popular DAT release groups.

 ## Fixdats

 "Fixdats" are DATs that contain only ROMs that are missing from your collection.
 Fixdats are derived from some other DAT (see above for obtaining DATs), containing only a subset of the ROMs.
 Fixdats are specific to the state of each person's ROM collection, so they aren't necessarily meaningful to other people.